ALERT LEVEL 3 – FREQUENTLY ASKED QUESTIONS

 - Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.

 DO I HAVE TO REGISTER MY BUSINESS ON THE HTTP://WWW.BIZPORTAL.GOV.ZA/ CIPC PORTAL IN ORDER TO CARRY ON BUSINESS OR DO I NEED TO APPLY FOR AN EXTENSION IF I ALREADY HAD A CIPC CERTIFICATE?

-No, businesses do not need to register their businesses on the CIPC portal or apply for an extension in order to operate in Alert Level 1.
+No, businesses do not need to register their businesses on the CIPC portal or apply for an extension in order to operate in Adjusted Alert Level 3.
 No enforcement officer is therefore entitled to demand the production of a CIPC certificate by any business, whatever the nature of the business.

 I HAVE A SMALL BUSINESS (10 EMPLOYEES OR LESS) AM I EXPECTED TO TAKE THE SAME MEASURES AS LARGER BUSINESSES?

 All businesses, no matter their size need to comply with the COVID-19 Regulations.

 The OHSA Directive applies to a limited to extent for employers with 10 or less employees.
 In this regard if the employer is permitted to recommence operations during Adjusted Alert Level 3 it must take the following minimum measures to comply with the directions: